kushyzee/100-days-of-code/log.md

 **Thoughts**: Aftering tinkering with the problem today, I finally worked it out and successfully passed all the test.
 I have submitted it and move on to the next problem

+### Day 26: July 8.
+2022

+**Today's progress**: watched a tutorial on building a website from scratch

+**Thoughts**: I have been sick for about two days but I am slowly getting better.
+I couldn't do any coding yesterday as well as today but I watched a tutorial video by Kevin Powell on how he approach building a website from start to finish